-As of the date of this annual report, we have bareboat chartered-in one product/chemical tanker, one Suezmax tanker and two VLCC tankers under our SLB arrangements which are accounted as financing and two suezmax crude oil tankers which are accounted as an operating lease.
+As of the date of this annual report, all of our vessels are bareboat chartered-in under our SLB arrangements which are accounted for as financings with the exception of two suezmax crude oil tankers which are accounted for as operating leases.
 We may in the future operate vessels in the spot market until the vessels have been chartered under appropriate medium to long-term charters.